Universality in Transfer Learning for Linear Models: Problem Formulation

-\textbf{Proof of universality for implicit regularization.} In the context of SGD and, more generally, SMD (see \ref{eq:MD}) with a mirror $f$ satisfying the assumptions of Theorem \ref{thm: main_univ2}, we prove universality of the generalization error as well as of the value of the corresponding implicit regularization objective for a wide range of data distributions characterized by Assumptions \ref{assum: explicit}.
-Note that this cannot be reduced to any known results on universality of constrained objectives as the latter assume that the constraints are deterministic while to analyze SMD one has to deal with constraints of the form $\bA\bw=\by$.
-To the best of our knowledge, the only other paper dealing with universality in the context of implicit regularization is \cite{hastie2022surprises} studying minimal $\ell_2$-norm linear interpolators, but they work with a very specific (random feature) model for data distributions defined by $\bx = \sigma(\bW\bSigma^{\frac{1}{2}}\bz)$, where $\bz$ is i.i.d zero mean and $\bW$ is i.i.d.
+\textbf{Proof of universality for implicit regularization.} In the context of SGD and, more generally, SMD (see \ref{eq:MD}) with a mirror $f$ satisfying the assumptions of Theorem \ref{thm: main_univ1}, we prove universality of the generalization error as well as of the value of the corresponding implicit regularization objective for a wide range of data distributions characterized by Assumptions \ref{assum: explicit}.
+Note that this cannot be reduced to any known results on universality of constrained objectives as the latter assume that the constraints are deterministic, i.e the optimization variables belong to some determinitic set $\calC$ chatacterized by the constraints.
+While to analyze SMD one has to deal with constraints of the form $\bA\bw=\by$ which represents a random polytope.
+To the best of our knowledge, the only other paper dealing with universality in the context of implicit regularization is \cite{hastie2022surprises}.
+They study minimal $\ell_2$-norm linear interpolators, but they work with a very specific (random feature) model for data distributions defined by $\bx = \sigma(\bW\bSigma^{\frac{1}{2}}\bz)$, where $\bz$ is i.i.d zero mean and $\bW$ is i.i.d.
 Gaussian.
 Our paper generalizes theirs in two non-trivial ways, as it allows for arbitrary smooth convex strongly convex mirrors $f(\bw)$ as well as more general data distributions.

-\textbf{Relaxing assumptions for explicit regularization.} To the best of the authors' knowledge, all previous results on universality assumed either that the data points $\bx \in \bbR^d$ have i.i.d. entries or, in case of the independent row model, that $\bx$ is subgaussian.
+\textbf{Relaxing assumptions for explicit regularization.} To the best of the authors' knowledge, all previous results on universality assumed either that the data points $\bx \in \bbR^d$ have i.i.d. entries or that the rows are independent and $\bx$ is subgaussian.
 We relax these assumptions.
-That is, we show that, for the quadratic loss function and any strongly convex not necessarily differentiable regularizer universality holds as long as the rows are i.i.d., all moments of $\bx$ up to the 6th are finite and $Var(\bx^T\bC\bx) \to 0$ for any $\bC$ of bounded operator norm.
+That is, we show that, for the quadratic loss function and any strongly convex not necessarily differentiable regularizer universality holds as long as the rows are i.i.d., all moments of the $\bx$ up to the 6th satisfy $\bbE_\bx |(\bx-\bbE \bx)^T \bv|^q \le K \frac{\|\bv\|_2^q}{d^{q/2}}$ for $\bv \in \bbR^d$ and $Var(\bx^T\bC\bx) \to 0$ for any $\bC$ of bounded operator norm.

 \textbf{Extending universality to mixtures of distributions.} Since the main motivation behind this work is the study of generalization in classification tasks, we focus on data matrices sampled from mixture distributions.
 Note that most previous papers on universality, such as \cite{montanari2022universality}, do not apply to this setting directly.
 As an illustration to why results of \cite{montanari2022universality} cannot just be applied to the mixture distributions directly, consider $\bP = \frac{1}{2}\mathcal{N}(\bmu, \bI) + \frac{1}{2}\mathcal{N}(-\bmu, \bI) $ corresponding to a mixture of two classes with antipodal means and the resulting classification error depends on $\|\bmu\|$, while $\bP$ has mean $\bzero$ and covariance $\bI$ meaning that the matching gaussian distribution $\mathcal{N}(0,\bI)$ does not contain any information about the classes.